neha2ingle/path-finder-app/README.md

 # Path Finder

-"Path Finder" helps you view, manage and organize your destinations; from across the world in simple and intutive manner.
+"Path Finder" helps you view, manage and organize your destinations, from across the world in simple and intutive manner.
 You can add anything as location be it your favorite restaurant, area to visit or entire city.
-See your all destinations together in world map or check individual destination un-explored details with ease.
+See all your destinations together in world map or check individual destination un-explored details with ease.

 ## Providers

 Project is configured to be compatible with showing data from different providers.
-So in same database destinations searchred from different providerss can be added.
+So in same database destinations searched from different providers can be added.
 Project showcases OSM (Open Street Map) API and TomTom API providers.

-### Client configuation
+### Client configuration

 - Add your client provider in conditions at `providers\Client.provider.js`